slime-io/slime/doc/en/slime-boot.md

 ### Verify

 After installation of slime-boot, check whether slime-boot pod in mesh-operator and prometheus pod in istio-system are running.
+If using accesslog, there will be no other components.

 ```sh
 $ kubectl get po -n mesh-operator